pu2clr/SI4735/README.md

 First, you have to download this library in zip format.
 [Click here](https://github.com/pu2clr/SI4735/archive/master.zip) to download.
 Click here](https://github.com/pu2clr/SI4735) to go to github repository.

-You migh need some old version (release) of this library.
+You might need some old version (release) of this library.
 If so, [check this link](https://github.com/pu2clr/SI4735/releases).

 Unzip the SI4735.zip file in your Arduino Library folder.